SWE Context Bench: A Benchmark for Context Learning in Coding: SWE-ContxetBench

 \subsubsection{Base Dataset Selection}

-We build our benchmark on SWE-Bench Lite \cite{jimenez2023swe}, which consists of 300 instances drawn from real-world GitHub repositories.
-Each instance includes a problem description in the form of a GitHub issue and the corresponding code changes made in pull requests and validated by repository test suites.
-Compared to the full SWE-Bench, SWE-Bench Lite significantly reduces evaluation cost while preserving realistic repository complexity and task difficulty, making it well suited for controlled agent evaluation at scale.
+We build our benchmark on SWE-Bench Lite, SWE-Bench Multilingual, and SWE-Bench Verified \cite{jimenez2023swe}.
+It originally contains 1,100 instances from 51 real-world GitHub repositories across 9 programming language, including Python, JavaScript, Ruby, Rust, Java, Go, PHP, C, and C++ (Figure \ref{fig:repo_analysis}).
+Each instance includes a problem description from GitHub issue and the corresponding code changes from pull requests, validated by test suites.
+This setup preserves realistic repository complexity and task difficulty, making it well suited for controlled agent evaluation at scale.